-Dashain is usually celebrated in the month September and October and is celebrated for 15 days.
-Each day has its own significance and meaning.
+Dashain is usually celebrated in September and October and is celebrated for 15 days.
+Each day has its significance and meaning.
 As being the greatest festival for Hindus, Dashain honors a great conquest of the gods over the evil demons.
 This Festival symbolizes Goddess Durga also known as the symbol of power.
-The festival starts from the bright lunar fortnight (Shukla Paksha) and ends on the day of full moon(Poornima).
+The festival starts from the bright lunar fortnight (Shukla Paksha) and ends on the day of the full moon(Poornima).

 Goddess Durga is worshipped as one of the Hindu myths reveals the victory story of ‘Goddess Durga’ over a demon named ‘Mahisasur’.
 Mahisasur who spread horror and terror in the Devaloka (the world where God lives) was killed by goddess Durga.
-So, the first nine days of Dashain represents the long battle between the different manifest of ‘Durga’ and ‘Mahisasur’.
+So, the first nine days of Dashain represent the long battle between the different manifests of ‘Durga’ and ‘Mahisasur’.
 While the tenth day symbolizes the victory of the goddess ‘Durga’ over ‘Mahisasur’ the demon.
-Theirs is also another mystical story representing the victory of good over an evil which explains the victory of ‘Ram’ over ‘Ravan’ as recounted in the Ramayana.
+Theirs is also another mystical story representing the victory of good over evil which explains the victory of ‘Ram’ over ‘Ravan’ as recounted in the Ramayana.

-Phulpati – is the major celebration occurring on the seventh day (Saptami) from the day of Ghatasthapana.
-On this day, it’s a tradition in Nepal to bring nine types of Phulpati into the room where Goddess Durga and the pile of sand was worshipped.
+Phulpati is the major celebration occurring on the seventh day (Saptami) from the day of Ghatasthapana.
+On this day, it’s a tradition in Nepal to bring nine types of Phulpati into the room where Goddess Durga and the pile of sand were worshipped.
 Therefore, the seventh day of Vijaya Dashami is also called Phulpati in Nepal.

 Maha Navami – is the ninth day of Dashain.
 According to myth, this was the day when all the demons were slaughtered by goddess Durga.
-The ceremonies and rituals reach the peak on the ninth day of Dashain.
+The ceremonies and rituals reach their peak on the ninth day of Dashain.
 On this day, God Vishvakarman – the god of creation is worshipped with the belief of making the things we used happy and prosperous.
 Most of the tools are worshipped by sacrificing and offering animals.
 The Taleju Temple gates are opened to the public on only this day of the year.
 Thousands of devotees go and pay respect to the goddess this day.
 The temple is filled with devotees all day long.

 If you want to witness the celebrating vibes of Nepali people, want to explore the happy faces of Nepali children and taste the delicious Nepali foods with the most exciting Nepali culture.
-Then, this year the first day of Dashain festival Ghatasthapana is on 10th October, followed by Asthami on 17th October, Navami on 18th October and Bijaya Dashami on 19th October.
+Then, this year the first day of the Dashain festival Ghatasthapana is on 10th October, followed by Asthami on 17th October, Navami on 18th October, and Bijaya Dashami on 19th October.
 So, you can join Himalayan Scenery Treks and Expedition for the amazing trip to Nepal on this special festival occasion.